 Home Insurance Policy

 A basic home owner insurance policy typically includes six kinds of coverage: dwelling, other structures on the property, contents/personal belongings, loss of use, liability protection, and medical payments.
 Each of these coverages is essential to protecting your possessions and the structure of your home as well as safeguarding yourself against liability from personal injury lawsuits.
-Read on for a detailed explanation of each of these home insurance policy protections.
+Read on for a detailed explanation of each of these protections.

-Dwelling Coverage
+Dwelling Considerations

 Additional Structures